-Our Board has adopted an Insider Trading Policy that applies to all of our directors and employees.
-The policy attempts to establish standards that will avoid even the appearance of improper conduct on the part of insiders.
-Our Insider Trading Policy is available on our website at www.volcon.com under "Investors-Governance-Governance Documents."
+Our Board has adopted an Insider Trading Policy that applies to all of our directors, executive officers, and employees.
+The policy attempts to establish standards that will avoid even the appearance of improper conduct on the part of insiders by requiring, among other things, that insiders maintain the confidentiality of information about the Company and to not engage in transactions in the Company's securities while aware of material nonpublic information.
+Our Insider Trading Policy is available on our website at www.volcon.com under "Investors-Governance Documents."